-Mosque of Şehzade with the tombs of
+Mosque of Şehzade

 The hospital, public kitchen and guesthouse are situated in a row to the west of the mosque.
 The basement of the public kitchen was used as a stable for the animals of the guests who stayed at the hospice.